marbl/Mash/doc/sphinx/tutorials.rst

 Querying read sets against an existing RefSeq sketch
 ----------------------------------------------------

-Download and gunzip the pre-sketched RefSeq archive (reads not provided here;
+Download the pre-sketched RefSeq archive (reads not provided here;
 10x-100x coverage of a single genome with any sequencing technology should work):